 In the case of an IRA, most people know that IRA contributions can be made in pre-tax, after-tax, or Roth.
 However, it is not widely known that a Solo 401(k) plan can allow you to make non-deductible plan contributions based off your income on a dollar for dollar basis.
+This Solo 401(k) Tax Strategy can prove very useful for many people.

 Types of Plan Contributions